 Phase 1.3: Interviews

-The purpose of this phase was to understand the impact of long-term health conditions on people’s lives and what people want and need from different services (health, social care and community services).
-It was intended that this information would inform the questionnaire for use in health and social care services.
+The purpose of this phase was to understand the impact of long-term health conditions on people’s lives and what people want and need from health, social care and community services.
+Th information gathered would inform the questionnaire for use in health and social care services.

-Forty-two people with at least one of the following long-term conditions have taken part in a semi-structured interview: depression, diabetes, cancer, coronary heart disease, chronic obstructive pulmonary disease, multiple sclerosis, inflammatory bowel disease, osteoarthritis, and stroke.
-In addition, six interviews from a study on treatment outcomes in schizophrenia have been included in the data-set.
-These long-term conditions were chosen via a consultation process involving researchers working in the field of PROMs and/or long-term conditions and people from the QORU Public Involvement and Implementation Group.
+The long-term conditions were chosen via a consultation process involving researchers working in the field of PROMs and/or long-term conditions and members of the QORU Public Involvement and Implementation Group.
 These conditions were chosen as they offer a diverse range in terms of prevalence, burden of disease, impact on quality of life, illness trajectories, and health and social care needs.

-The results from these interviews have been analysed and have informed the development of a 23-item LTC questionnaire.
-Outputs from this study are under preparation and the results from this study will be disseminated at local, national and international conferences throughout 2015.
-Key findings are outlined below:
+The results from these interviews were analysed and informed the development of a 23-item LTC questionnaire.
+Outputs from this study are under preparation and the results will be disseminated at local, national and international conferences throughout 2015.

 - The idea of a PROM across long-term conditions was valued.